-What is hybrid breast augmentation?
+What is hybrid breast augmentation or reconstruction?

 Hybrid breast augmentation is when a combination of fat grafting and breast implants is used for breast augmentation.

-Who is hybrid breast augmentation useful in?
+Who is hybrid breast augmentation or reconstruction useful in?

 Constriction of the breast can be seen in all parts, however, is most common in the lower part.
 This can lead to double bubble deformities if this constriction is not corrected with fat grafting.
 Releasing the constriction band and the placement of fat can prevent this band from springing back.